JelleLa/linux/firefox/README.md

 * Initial Release of userChrome.css Theme

 # NOTES
-Move file into the Firefox Profiles Directory.
+* Move file into the Firefox Profiles Directory.
 More Information can be found at https://www.userchrome.org/.
+* Disabling Zoom Search Bar: https://support.mozilla.org/en-US/questions/1283864
 # ROADMAP
 -